syncfusion-content/javascript-docs/js/Dialog/How-To.md

 ## Create Multiple Dialogs

-Essential JS library supports multiple Dialog widgets in the same web page with different contents and different functionalities.
+Essential JS library supports multiple Dialog widgets in the same web page with different contents at different position using [position](https://help.syncfusion.com/api/js/ejdialog#members:position) property and different functionalities.

 Initialize the Dialog widgets by adding the script section as below.